Employment Laws and New York Domestic Workers

 Discrimination and Sexual Harassment Protections for New York Domestic Workers

-The New York state Domestic Workers’ Bill of Rights extends the state’s Human Rights Law to all domestic workers, regardless of the number of employees.
+The New York State Domestic Workers’ Bill of Rights extends the state’s Human Rights Law to all domestic workers, regardless of the number of employees.
 These laws even protect workers who are the only employee in the household.

 Sexual harassment violates the laws protecting domestic workers.
-Sexual harassment includes unwelcome sexual advances, verbal or physical conduct of a sexual nature, or requests for sexual favors.
+Sexual harassment includes unwelcome sexual advances, verbal or physical conduct of a sexual nature or requests for sexual favors.

 Harassment because of your sex, race, color, national origin, religion, age, or disability status violates the law.
 Your employer, supervisor, or coworker cannot harass you because you are a member of a protected group.
 Creating a hostile, intimidating, or threatening work environment is against the law.

-New York law protects domestic workers from sexual harassment and harassment based on your protected status.
+New York law protects domestic workers from sexual harassment and harassment based on their protected status.
 However, protections against discrimination in hiring and firing only apply if your employer has four or more employees.